 DIVE INTO OUR HISTORY

-Now in its eighth year running, we share the story of how together we have triggered a sea change in the way we care for our oceans.
+Now in its ninth year running, we share the story of how together we have triggered a sea change in the way we care for our oceans.

 For 2017, we stopped selling all beauty products containing plastic microbeads and have also stopped using plastic straws in our restaurants and bars.
 We continue to encourage other businesses and our customers to abandon the use of single-use plastic water bottles by supporting the #OneLess campaign.